ulitoo/PHYS575/README.md

 DEPARTMENT OF PHYSICS - University of Washington

 # CHSH Game
-In this Jupyter Notebook we will simulate the CHSH Game and how a Quantum Strategy with Entangled qubits can always beat the 75% maximum success rate of any Classical Strategy
+In one Jupyter Notebook we will simulate the CHSH Game and how a Quantum Strategy with Entangled qubits can always beat the 75% maximum success rate of any Classical Strategy

+In another Jupyter Notebook we send the CHSH Game to a Real Quantum Computer in the cloud

 x,y are the values randomly sent by C (Charlie) to Alice and Bob and can be 0 or 1.